 The Peacock Throne is a remarkable book by Suji Saraf which chronicles the lives of men and women living a challenging life in old Delhi.
 It's a tough read as you get an insight into people's lives in the bazaars around Chandi Chowk.
 The actual Peacock Throne, one of the finest achievements of Moghul art, was commissioned in the 17th century by Shah Jahan and installed in the Delhi's Red Fort.
 As you may imagine it was covered in gold and precious stones, decorative peacock designs and cost more than the Taj Mahal.
 A hundred years later it was carried away to Persia as war booty and subsequently lost.

-Although we don't have a peacock throne at the Silk Road Gallery we do have a magnificent carved wooden Lion throne with two peacocks forming the back rest.
+Although we don't have a peacock throne at the Silk Road Gallery we did have a magnificent carved wooden Lion throne with two peacocks forming the back rest.

 This Carved Peacock Wall Panel was probably once part of the headboard panel of a four poster bed.
 I love the smooth wood, the soft sensuous carving and the fruit that the peacocks are holding in their beaks - though having said that, they're mostly seen pecking at the ground looking for small insects.